Volunteer as part of our evolving contemplative community near Poitiers, France

 Restoration of the chateau and farm buildings began in January 2018 and since then a small resident community has been developing, seeding the regular rhythm of life for what is now known as the Abbaye, guest house and retreat centre.
 Meditation takes place four times a day in a beautifully converted barn.

-The community's hospitality and care of the land and buildings is underpinned by the inspiration of Benedictine spirituality.
+The community's hospitality to all, and its care of the land and buildings is underpinned by the inspiration of Benedictine spirituality.
 The foundation of this 'rule of life' acts as a context for finding human ways to live together in accordance with nature and the current needs of the world.
 The coming and going of volunteers is essential to the weave of this fabric.
 People of all ages, nationalities and faith traditions with an interest in exploring their meditation practice, or learning to meditate for the first time, are welcome to come to live and help as part of the community.

 Some History